Why revolutionaries commemorate Juneteenth

 The Black Freedom Movement

-Black Reconstruction, which we have written on here, was the continuation of this economic, social and political revolution but was turned back by the collusion of the old slavocracy and the northern capitalists, both of whom feared the rise of an empowered Black and multinational working class.
+Black Reconstruction was the continuation of this economic, social and political revolution but was turned back by the collusion of the old slavocracy and the northern capitalists, both of whom feared the rise of an empowered Black and multinational working class.

 Du Bois’s 746-page “Black Reconstruction in America, 1860-1880” is a vital resource for all students of Black history.
 Du Bois charts how the Northern ruling class turned its back on newly freed slaves and the South imposed the Black Codes and Jim Crow laws on the Black population.
 These laws limited the capital gained by Black people through a social system of white supremacy.
 The old slavocracy and Northern capitalist elite’s returned to the old way of ordering society, managing class conflict, distributing services and resources and monopolizing power.